jogetoss/governed-plugins/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This bundle contains Governed Plugin（Client Side） which to get the plugin configuration from Governance Center App.

 # Getting Help